-In the State of Arizona, practicing naturopathic medicine without a license involves the diagnosis or treatment of any patient by an unsupervised naturopathic medical student or any other unlicensed person where money may or may not be exchanged.
+In the State of Arizona, practicing naturopathic

+medicine without a license involves the diagnosis or treatment of any patient by an unsupervised naturopathic medical student or any other unlicensed person where money may or may not be exchanged.
 SCNM graduates are not allowed to use the title "naturopathic physician" or "doctor" until they have been granted a license to practice naturopathic medicine by the state of Arizona.
 Naturopathic medical students are held to a higher standard than the general population.
 It is understood that naturopathic medical students must practice skills in order to become minimally competent for graduation.
 Students are encouraged to practice their skills with tutors, in CSDS, CSDL or on rotations.

-Any student found to be diagnosing, treating or offering advice to any person without supervision or direction from an attending physician, or in contrast from the direction of the attending physician is subject to disciplinary action.
+Any student found to be diagnosing, treating or offering advice to any person without supervision or direction from an attending physician, or in contrast from the direction of the attending physician is subject to disciplinary action, up to and including dismissal from the program.